 You may remember that during the 2016 primaries, there was a lot of attention on local political parties and how they work.
-There was a lot of talk about the rules and procedures that were followed by parties at the local level, and many people grew more curious as to how those procedures were arrived at.
+There was talk about the rules and procedures that were followed by parties at the local level, and many people grew more curious as to how those procedures came about.

 How does it work?

-Oregon’s election law authorizes at least one male and at least one female PCP from each major political party for every precinct, depending on the size of the precinct.
-For every 500 registered voters in a precinct, there should be one PCP of each gender.
-Party members may file for election as PCPs in May primary elections, or may run as write-in candidates.
+Oregon’s election law authorizes one PCP for every 250 voters from each major political party for every precinct, depending on the size of the precinct.
+There is one PCP for every 250 voters, with a minimum of 2 PCPs per precinct.
+Party members may file for election as PCPs in May primary elections or may run as write-in candidates.
 Vacancies may be filled by appointment between elections at Central Committee Meetings.

 Precinct Committee Person opportunities

 - Vote at monthly Central Committee Meetings as a county party delegate